Outage in Bay of Plenty fibre network – We’re working fast to get you back on line

 Need help selecting an internet service provider?

-Broadband Compare is New Zealand’s most comprehensive broadband comparison website with over 50 different internet service providers that offer fibre broadband to choose from
+Broadband Compare is New Zealand’s most comprehensive broadband comparison website.
+To choose from over 50 different fibre internet service providers

 Click here